ifm/libo3d3xx/modules/oem/README.md

-The `deploy` target above assumes that your camera is at `192.168.0.69` (the default for the device), you are logging into the device as the user `oem`, and your SSH private key located at `~/.ssh/id_rsa.oem`.
+The `deploy` target above assumes that your camera is at `192.168.0.69` (the default for the device), you are logging into the device as the user `oem`, and your SSH private key is located at `~/.ssh/id_rsa.oem`.
 To change these you can specify `-DTARGET_IP=<ip>`, `-DTARGET_USER=<user>`, and `-DSSH_KEY=</path/key>` respectively.

-At this point, you code has been installed on the camera.
+At this point, the code has been installed on the camera.
 You can now log in to the camera and run the unit tests.
 Using the same assumed credentials as above, that can be done like: